GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/06.401-500/07.461-470/07.The-Dawn-of-God's-Dear-Sabbath/docs.md

 title: 467.
 The Dawn of God's Dear Sabbath
 metadata:
     description:
-    keywords: Church Hymnal, The Dawn of God's Dear Sabbath, The dawn of God&#039;s dear Sabbath,
+    keywords: Church Hymnal, The Dawn of God's Dear Sabbath, The dawn of God's dear Sabbath,
     author: Brian Onang'o
 ---